 Relapse Prevention and Risk Assessment

-Relapse prevention is very important to the long lasting sobriety for teens.
-Understanding the risks and triggers that lead to relapse can be the difference in sobriety and continued usage.
+Relapse prevention is very important to long-lasting sobriety for teens.
+Understanding the risks and triggers that lead to relapse can be the difference between sobriety and continued usage.

 Group Therapy and Family Counseling

 Individual therapy should be used in conjunction with family, and group therapy sessions.
-This will insure a well rounded program that will introduce the teen to peer support groups as well as family support reinforcement.
+This will ensure a well-rounded program that will introduce the teen to peer support groups as well as family support reinforcement.